From BR Bullpen

 In 2011, Dan was 11-9 with a 3.87 ERA for the Stockton Ports, cutting his walk total by more than a third to 40 despite increasing his innings to 160 2/3.
 He struck out 154.
 He tied for 7th in the California League in wins and was 5th in strikeouts (between J.C.
 Sulbaran and Jose Cisnero).
 Among A's minor leaguers, he tied A.J.
 Griffin for 4th in wins and ranked third in strikeouts.
 He opened 2012 with the Midland RockHounds and did well (3-4, 3.38, 108 K in 85 1/3 IP).
 He was easily leading the Texas League in whiffs (at least 25 ahead of Cisnero) when he was promoted to the Sacramento RiverCats.
 He lasted 7 innings, allowing 3 hits, 3 walks and no runs in his debut at AAA, striking out 8 against the Fresno Giants.
 He was 5-2, 1.36 in 8 starts for Sacramento and was leading all of Organized Baseball in strikeouts (175) when he got the call to the major leagues.

 When Straily made his major league debut for the Athletics, giving one run in 6 innings (5 K, 5 H) in a start against the Toronto Blue Jays on August 3, 2012, he became the first major leaguer from Western Oregon University.
 He left with a lead but got a no-decision when Ryan Cook blew the save.
 He picked up his first win on August 16th when he pitched 6 1/3 shutout innings against the Kansas City Royals, getting the credit for a 3-0 win.
 He went 2-1, 3.89 in 7 starts that first year.
 In 2013, he made 27 starts for the A's, with a record of 10-8, 3.96, pitching 152 1/3 innings and striking out 124.
 He also made 5 starts for Sacramento, going 3-1, 1.14.
 He started Game 4 of the ALDS against the Detroit Tigers on October 8th, giving up 3 runs in 6 innings.
 He was not involved in the decision as the A's lost, 8-6.
 He started the 2014 season in the Athletics's starting rotation, but was sent down to Sacramento in early May after a 1-2, 4.93 record in his first 7 starts.
 In AAA, he made 10 starts and was 4-3, 4.71 then on July 4th, he was one of three young players traded to the Chicago Cubs, along with first-rounders Addison Russell and Billy McKinney, in return for starting pitchers Jeff Samardzija and Jason Hammel.
+He pitched 7 times for the Cubs, making only one start, and had a record of 0-1, 11.85.
+He did better in AAA with the Iowa Cubs, where he went 3-05, 4.09 in 10 starts.

 - Marshall bio